Written by Business Expert Wale Ameen

 – Loyalty program

-Keep the lines moving and customers happy with Lightspeed Restaurant’s future-proof POS features.
-Here are some of the features that can help your coffee shop serve more customers faster.
+With Lightspeed Restaurant, you can keep the lines moving and customers happy in your coffee shop with its future-proof POS features.
+Here are some of the features that are sure to help your coffee shop serve more customers faster.

-Help customers avoid long lines with commission-free online ordering via desktop or mobile.
+Lightspeed Restaurant comes with online ordering capabilities that help you deliver a seamless ordering experience for your customers.
+Help your customers avoid long lines with commission-free online ordering via desktop or mobile.
 Lightspeed’s Order Ahead feature offers a simple, app-free method for online ordering with no extra hardware required.

-With so many customizations available for coffee orders, it’s sometimes easier for the customer to put it in directly.
+With Lightspeed’s self-order kiosk, you can increase the ease with which your customers place orders.
+The Lightspeed POS also offers many customizations for coffee orders, and this will help customers input their desires easily.
 Lightspeed Restaurant’s self-order kiosk helps keep orders straight, reduces errors, and can make your entire shop more efficient.

-Keep a screen of your coffee and food orders available at a single glance, with color codes to help your baristas see what’s on deck and what’s ready to go.
-The KDS comes with a dynamic, customizable layout, and both visual and sound notifications when orders are ready.
+Lightspeed’s kitchen display enables you to keep orders for food and coffee at a good location and can be easily seen with color codes that help your servers see what’s on deck and what’s ready to go.
+The KDS comes with a dynamic, customizable layout and has both visual and sound notifications when orders are ready.

 Lightspeed offers a highly targeted rewards program with a branded, customer-facing web app to track points.
 Track customer spending habits, marketing campaigns, and promotional efforts all from one dashboard.